 As a department, our aim is to ensure that students have both a breadth of knowledge in relation to both religious and non-religious belief systems, alongside a thorough understanding of the moral and ethical decisions that underpin our society.
-Through careful and unbiased exploration of the questions and challenges we face as a society, students are given the tools to articulate their own viewpoints and are encouraged to think critically and compassionately about views that differ from their own.
+Through careful and unbiased exploration of the challenges faced within our society, students are given the tools to articulate their own viewpoints and are encouraged to think critically and compassionately about views that differ from their own.
+Year 7 end of year goals: Autumn Term: Students will develop their understanding of the nature of religious festivals.
+Students will develop their understanding of the cultural significance of religious festivals and how festivals are used to share religious teachings and bring communities together.